kubevela/kubevela/docs/en/introduction.md

 For platform builders, KubeVela serves as a framework that relieves the pains of building developer focused platforms by doing the following:

 - Developer Centric.
-KubeVela abstracts away the infrastructure level primitives by introducing the *Application* concept to capture a full deployment of microservices, and then building operational features around the applications' needs only.
+KubeVela introduces the Application as the main API to capture a full deployment of microservices, and builds features around the application needs only.
+Progressive rollout and multi-cluster deployment are provided out-of-box.
+No infrastructure level concerns, simply deploy.

 - Extending Natively.
-The *Application* is composed of modularized building blocks that support [CUELang](https://github.com/cuelang/cue) and [Helm](https://helm.sh) as template engines.
-This enable you to abstract Kubernetes capabilities in LEGO-style and ship them to end users via plain `kubectl apply -f`.
-Changes made to the abstraction templates take effect at runtime, neither recompilation nor redeployment of KubeVela is required.
+In KubeVela, all platform features (such as workloads, operational behaviors, and cloud services) are defined as reusable [CUE](https://github.com/cuelang/cue) and/or [Helm](https://helm.sh) components, per needs of the application deployment.
+And when application's needs grow, your platform capabilities expand naturally in a programmable approach.

-- Simple yet Reliable Abstraction Mechanism.
-Unlike most IaC (Infrastructure-as-Code) solutions, the abstractions in KubeVela is built with [Kubernetes Control Loop](https://kubernetes.io/docs/concepts/architecture/controller/) so they will never leave *Configuration Drift* in your cluster.
-As a [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), KubeVela works with any CI/CD or GitOps tools seamlessly, no integration effort needed.
+- Simple yet Reliable.
+Perfect in flexibility though, X-as-Code may lead to configuration drift (i.e. the running instances are not in line with the expected configuration).
+KubeVela solves this by modeling its capabilities as code but enforce them via Kubernetes control loop which will never leave inconsistency in your clusters.
+This also makes KubeVela work with any CI/CD or GitOps tools via declarative API without integration burden.

 With KubeVela, the platform builders finally have the tooling supports to design easy-to-use abstractions and ship them to end-users with high confidence and low turn around time.

-For end-users (e.g. app developers), such abstractions built with KubeVela will enable them to design and ship applications to Kubernetes with minimal effort - instead of managing a handful infrastructure details, a simple application definition that can be easily integrated with any CI/CD pipeline is all they need.
+For end-users (e.g. app developers and operators), these abstractions will enable them to design and ship applications to Kubernetes clusters with minimal effort, and instead of managing a handful infrastructure details, a simple application definition that can be easily integrated with any CI/CD pipeline is all they need.

 ## Comparisons

 ### KubeVela vs. Platform-as-a-Service (PaaS)

 The typical examples are Heroku and Cloud Foundry.
 They provide full application management capabilities and aim to improve developer experience and efficiency.
-In this context, KubeVela can provide similar experience.
+In this context, KubeVela shares the same goal.

 Though the biggest difference lies in **flexibility**.

-KubeVela is a Kubernetes plug-in that enabling you to serve end users with simplicity by defining your own abstractions, and this is achieved by templating Kubernetes API resources as application-centric abstractions in your cluster.
-Comparing to this mechanism, most existing PaaS systems are highly restricted and inflexible, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, they always outgrow the capabilities of a PaaS system - this will never happen in KubeVela.
+KubeVela is a Kubernetes add-on that enabling you to serve end users with programmable building blocks which are fully flexible and coded by yourself.
+Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

+So think of KubeVela as a Heroku that is fully extensible to serve your needs as you grow.

 ### KubeVela vs. Serverless